 Science writing about Astronomy

-Beyond that, here are my latest magazine publications:
+Beyond that, I write for science magazines on occasion.
+Here are my latest magazine publications:

 Freelance science writing